“There’ll be parties for hosting, marshmallows for toasting, and caroling out in the snow

 There’ll be scary ghost stories, and tales of the glories of, Christmases long, long ago.”

 A Christmas classic, this 1963 song by Andy Williams describes Christmas traditions, including some we no longer practice.
 What do scary ghost stories have to do with Christmas?
 Isn’t that more for Halloween?

 “It’s the Most Wonderful Time of the Year” was written by Edward Pola and George Wyle in 1963 and recorded by Andy Williams that same year for his first Christmas album.
-It’s an up tempo celebration of all things Christmas, particularly spending time with family and friends and general merriment of the season.
+It’s an up-tempo celebration of all things Christmas, particularly spending time with family and friends and the general merriment of the season.
 The line about scary stories seems out of place in the Christmas classic, but it has its roots in Christmas traditions of the Victorian Era.

-In Victorian England, families and friends would gather around on Christmas eve and tell each other spooky stories of ghosts and the supernatural.
+In Victorian England, families and friends would gather around on Christmas Eve and tell each other spooky stories of ghosts and the supernatural.
 The tradition had roots even older stretching back hundreds of years to folk traditions of telling ghost stories in the winter as a way to pass the evenings.
 It was thought that winter, being dark and cold, was the best season for ghost stories.